Andre601/mkdocs-pagenav-generator/README.md

 │  └ img/ # Some images
 │     └ ...
 └ posts/
+   ├ .pages.yml # Page navigation of awesome-pages
-   ├ index.md # Content shown below
+   ├ index.md   # This is the page with the {nav}
    ├ post1.md
    ├ post2.md
    └ archive/